 Newly arrived people in the camps describe a harsh reality under ISIS where everything has been strictly controlled, with little personal freedom.
 Children have been deprived of education, and young people tell us about inhumane punishment in ISIS prisons.

 Just the beginning

-According to NRC the steep increase is just the beginning.
+According to NRC, the steep increase is just the beginning.
 Mosul has a large population that is comparable to that of Munich, Birmingham or Hawaii.
-It is estimated that at least 1.2 million people are trapped inside the city.
-At least 700,000 people might soon require humanitarian assistance.
+It is estimated that at least 750,000 people are trapped inside the city.
+Many of these might soon require humanitarian assistance.

 Need for shelter

 More camps have been set up in high speed.
 NRC are working in the camps distributing emergency food aid, water and hygiene kits, as well as organising education activities and psychosocial help for children.

 180,000 people have fled west Mosul since the latest offensive there started on the 19 of February this year.

 Syrian refugees’ documentation crisis